echouvet/nam.r_technical_test/README.md

 Tu run the program:
 - run 'npm i' at the root of repository
-- change your mysql credentials in the app.js
+- make sure mysql is running and change your mysql credentials in the app.js
 - run 'node app.js' again at the root of repository
 - connect on any web browser at 'http://localhost:8080/' (I've tested this on Google Chrome)